 All of our reviews are based on exhaustive research, industry experience and whenever possible, hands-on testing.
-When you make a purchase using one of our chosen links we’ll a small percentage of the proceeds.
+When you make a purchase using one of our chosen links we’ll receive a small percentage of the proceeds.
 This supports the site and keeps Jeffsetter running.
 You can read more here.

-How To Keep Your Awning Dry
+How To Keep An RV Awning Dry

-The best thing you can do to keep your awning dry is to not have it out when it is raining.
-If you know it is going to rain later that day, then keep your awning rolled up.
-However, weather can be unpredictable and you may not always be able to prepare in advance.
-In that case, you can adjust your awning’s positioning to be better suited for heavy rain.
+The best thing you can do to keep your awning dry is to avoid using it when it’s raining.
+If you know the rain is on the way and you won’t have time for the awning to air-dry before packing it away, it’s wise to keep it rolled up.
+Weather can be unpredictable, though, and you may not always be able to prepare in advance.
+In this case, if the skies open unexpectedly, you can adjust your awning’s positioning to be better suited for heavy rain.

 How To Remove Mildew From RV Awning?

 Removing mildew from an RV awning is possible, and it doesn’t take much to scrub the green away.
 If your awning is particularly high, be sure to ask a loved one for some help, as you may need to use a ladder to get on the roof.
 Take the process slow and steady and remember to only use products suitable for contact with the material your RV awning is made from.

 Step 1: Fully Extend The Awning

 The first thing you need to do is fully extend your awning as it’s not possible to clean it thoroughly while it’s rolled up or partially extended.
 This way, you’ll be able to see every part of your awning and find where mildew may be spreading so you can target it directly If your rig has a ladder installed on the back for roof access, this will allow you to access parts of the awning better.